TerWebz/Luna/README.md

 Windows
 ===

-Run the program like so, `./luna.exe`.
+Run the program like so, `luna.exe`.
 It would go ahead and prompt you to enter a gamename.

 ```
 Microsoft Windows (Version 10.0.10240)